 With the Edit Columns feature, for example, you could compare the performance of ads based on the following:

 - Placement of the Ad (News Feed, Desktop, Mobile, Sidebar)

 You couldn’t view all of these within the same report, but they are all available and extremely valuable.

 Following are all of the various columns that are available to you…

 Dimensions – Data Aggregation

-This allows you to easily evaluate which campaigns or ads, for example, performed best.
+This allows you to easily evaluate which The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. or ads, for example, performed best.
 Probably best to at least keep the name of the ad within a column.